Sweet and fragrant fig and cardamom macarons, an elegant and sophisticated treat for the eyes as well as the tastebuds.

 Top tip

 You can adjust the level of cardamom to suit you.
-It is a strong flavour and a little goes a long way, from a hint of fragrance to a really aromatic hit of flavour.
+It is a strong flavor, and a little goes a long way, from a hint of fragrance to a really aromatic hit of flavor.

 Fig And Cardamom Macarons